-So while investing in any company for a long-term, it is important to think in this manner that we own a company not just buying a few shares.
-The world most successful investor Mr. Warren Buffet quotes, “I never own stocks, I own business.”
-So in the near future due to lockdown, where the PE currently is at 20 and where it seems like it is moderate so as the earnings will fall even more, the PE which looks like moderate will start looking expensive.
+So while investing in any company for the long-term, it is important to think in this manner that we own a company not just buying a few shares.
+The world's most successful investor Mr. Warren Buffet quotes, “I never own stocks, I own business.”
+So in the near future due to lockdown, where the PE currently is at 20 and where it seems like it is moderate so as the earnings will fall, even more, the PE which looks moderate will start looking expensive.

 So lockdown is a temporary phase.
 The Government of India and RBI are trying that after the lockdown the companies make quick U-shaped recoveries.
-This means that after the lockdown, when the companies will start their earning again, and if they are able to attend this U-shaped recovery and their earnings increase rapidly then again this expensive market valuation may start looking moderate or in-expensive.
+This means that after the lockdown when the companies will start their earnings again, and if they are able to attend this U-shaped recovery and their earnings increase rapidly then again this expensive market valuation may start looking moderate or in-expensive.
 Ugh!
 This seems like a very complicated analysis.
 But it is important to note that if we divided 200 by 10, the answer comes down to 20 and if we divide 200 by 7, the answer comes roughly close to 30.
-When the earning falls down, the PE increases .
+When the earning falls down, the PE increases.

 Now, due to lockdown, there might be a decrease in the earnings.
 Hence even though the market is at moderate valuation it still seems expensive.
 So should we invest in the market or not?
 The entire share market is divided into certain types of companies.
-So the first category have a few such companies whose top line as well as bottom line are growing despite of an ongoing lockdown.
-Simply, that means despite of lockdown their sales are still growing and due to which their earning is on as well.
+So the first category has a few such companies whose top line, as well as the bottom line, are growing despite an ongoing lockdown.
+Simply, that means despite lockdown their sales are still growing and due to which their earning is on as well.
 Hence, after the lockdown, they will post a quick recovery.
-The second category includes those companies whose top line as well as bottom line both is not functioning due to lockdown.
+The second category includes those companies whose top line as well as bottom-line both are not functioning due to lockdown.
 They will take some time to recover.

 While investing, you need to view the market valuation by checking out the Nifty PE and while investing in a company, its business model is way more important than its PE.
 If you analyze the data from the year 1994, even at that time Nestle was functioning at the PE of more than 60, so if analyze it data of the next 20-25 years, the company has still managed to give excellent returns because it has a sustainable competitive advantage with it.
 So if you take care of all these details then you’ll be able to earn good returns from the market.

 Talking about this week, even though the momentum is positive, we couldn’t find any share according to our technique which has freshly come out of the box.
-It is possible that in the upcoming period some shares might come out of the box, at that time you can trade by carrying out proper money management, analyzing the risk properly and by setting a stop-loss as well to earn good returns.
+It is possible that in the upcoming period some shares might come out of the box, at that time you can trade by carrying out proper money management, analyzing the risk properly, and setting a stop-loss as well to earn good returns.
 If you wish to make money via trading by using our copyright method then we have an app Aryaamoney which consists of two powerful training programs Gateway to Wealth and Smart Investor Programs.
 You can check them out.
-So if you subscribe to the program, then you even get a charting tool as a hand holding support to guide you in the market.
-So you can create opportunity out of this pandemic situation too.
+So if you subscribe to the program, then you even get a charting tool like handholding support to guide you in the market.
+So you can create opportunities out of this pandemic situation too.